geb/geb/doc/manual/src/chapters/040-pages.md

 ### onLoad(Page previousPage)

-The `onLoad()` method is called with previous page object instance when the page become's the new page object for a browser.
+The `onLoad()` method is called with previous page object instance when the page becomes the new page object for a browser.

     import geb.*